-Mice on Venus is a game about investigating cases with ambiguous morality.
+Mice on Venus is a detective simulation game about investigating cases with ambiguous morality.

 Mankind has left Earth, setting up colonies floating in the upper atmosphere of the planet Venus.
-The player follows a drifter renting on a remote Outpost.
-The players job is to solve cases assigned to them by the worlds Citizens, where it’s up to you how to go about solving each of the cases.
+You play as a Private Investigator on one of these outposts.
+It’s your job to solve cases assigned to them by the worlds Citizens, where it’s up to you how to go about solving each of the cases.

 Each case is played out like a routine, where the world's citizens follow their own simulated schedules.
 The player must navigate these routines to intercept targets, follow leads and gain information.

 AAlthough this list may not be exhaustive, it aims to cover the vital and interesting elements.

 Radient Citizens roam the games world, performing their daily routines and helping to bring the environment to life

 Homes and Friends : Each NPC has their own house & friends.
 If the player was to follow a Citizen for long enough they would being to discover the Citizens unique routine, along with their friends and house.

 P.O.I System : TheCitizens utilize a “Points of Interest“ based pathfinding system.
 Various locations throughout the map are marked as P.O.I’s, and the Citizen decides their next location based on their preferences and needs.